 What challenges needed to be solved in this project?

-SCUOLA IN OSPEDALE was designed for hospitalized students who will be away from their own school for a long period of time.
-This could lead to negative consequences on their personal development and their cultural background, but also on their communication skills and future reintegration into society and future career.
+The project was designed for hospitalized students.
+For them, it is possible to assume a long period away from the school that has negative consequences on their personality development and their cultural background, but also on their relational skills and future reintegration into society and the world of work.
 The need for inclusion of hospitalized students is therefore particularly important and urgent.

 Is this initiative based on any particular theoretical framework?
 Which one?